risboo6909/when/README.md

 Inspired by https://github.com/olebedev/when

-Check out how it works interactively at https://tinyurl.com/when-http
+Check out how it works interactively at https://risboo6909.org/when/ or at https://tarpaha.github.io/when/

 #### Examples